f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Front Panel LCD Security
 ========================

 The LCD panel on the front of every rSeries system can be used for initial configuration, checking health status, and viewing alarms.
-For environments that require Common Criteria security posture a new **Secure** mode for the LCD panel has been added, that omits customer data ad restricts access to allow only management and setup options.
+For environments that require Common Criteria security posture a new **Secure** mode for the LCD panel has been added in F5OS 2.0.
+It omits customer data and restricts access to allow only management and setup options.
 The functionality of the Status and Alarm LEDs is not affected by Secure Mode.

 Front Panel LCD Security via CLI
 --------------------------------